Audio Describer

 In theatre, that is a script describing the visual aspects of the performance and includes the appearance of the actors, the costumes and the set, scene changes, choreography, body language and facial expressions.
 This can be delivered live or added as an audio track to pre-recorded digital shows.

-Audio description is essential if you want to open up your creative or cultural event to visually impaired audiences.
-It can also add a great deal of value to autistic audiences’ experiences and to anyone who struggles with sensory or sequential processing.
+Audio description is essential if you want to open up your creative or cultural event to visually impaired audiences or attendees.
+It can also add a great deal of value to the autistic experience and to anyone who struggles with sensory or sequential processing.

-The different elements of audio description can be applied on an event specific basis, tailoring the AD to the audience needs of individual shows.
+The different elements of audio description can be applied on an event specific basis, tailoring the AD to the audience needs of individual events.

 How audio description can help